 A mutual exchange is where two or more tenants exchange tenancies and move permanently into each other's homes.
-It's an option you may want to consider if you're assesed as low priority on the housing register.
+It's an option you may want to consider if you're assured as low priority on the housing register.

 Am I eligible to exchange?